Quotes Quote - Scenarios

 The button removes the trade in from this scenario.
 (It does not delete any trade in information; it just removes the trade from this scenario.)

 Cap.
-Reduction is the cash amount a customer is putting down.
+Red. is the cash amount a customer is putting down.
 Enter this as a positive number in order to have it subtracted from the Vehicle Cost.

 Click Cap.
 Additions to go to the Charges Detail screen.
 This is where you would specify any other amounts that are added or subtracted from the Vehicle Cost.